 The amount of disk space required for the snapshot depends on the rate of change of the snapped file system and the amount of time the snapshot is maintained.
 In the worst case, the snapped file system is completely full and every file is removed and rewritten.
 The snapshot file system would need enough blocks to hold a copy of every block on the snapped file system, plus additional blocks for the data structures that make up the snapshot file system.
 This is approximately 101 percent of the size of the snapped file system.
 Normally, most file systems do not undergo changes at this extreme rate.
 During periods of low activity, the snapshot should only require two to six percent of the blocks of the snapped file system.
-During periods of high activity, the snapshot might require 15 percent of the blocks of the snapped file systems and higher for smaller ones.
+During periods of high activity, the snapshot might require 15 percent of the blocks of the snapped file systems.
+These percentages tend to be lower for larger file systems and higher for smaller ones.